KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - [ ] Can answer: "What if we use Python instead of Node.js?"

 **Key Talking Points:**
-- "Eliminates $3,000/dev/year 'works on my machine' costs"
-- "POSIX shell scripts that work everywhere—macOS, Linux, Windows WSL"
+- "POSIX shell means it works everywhere - macOS, Linux, even Windows with WSL"
-- "78% faster onboarding (4 days → <1 day)"
 - "Instead of typing the same commands every time, one script does it all"
+- "Eliminates $3,000 per developer per year in 'works on my machine' costs"
 - "New developers can't miss steps because the script enforces the process"
+- "78% faster onboarding - productive in <1 day instead of 4 days"
 - "We customize these scripts to match your exact tech stack"

 **Common Questions & Answers:**